amartellone/os4j-demo/README.md

 This repository contains a set of java samples based on the SDK OpenStack4j, which allows provisioning and control of an OpenStack deployment.

-## Maven
+## Example

+* Infrastructure.java: Print the basic information about a cloud environment.
+* LaunchVM.java: Launch an Ubuntu VM, using a keypair and adding a floating IP.
+* ManageStorage.java: Create a Cinder volume and a new Swift container.

+## How to run it

-Add to pom.xml the following dependencies
+We suggest to use Maven and add to pom.xml the following dependencies:

 ```xml
 <dependency>